reTHINK-project/specs/datamodel/data-objects/wallet/readme.md

 * `created` timestamp creation
 * `balance` amount of tokens
 * `transactions` all transactions performed with this wallet.
 See below
+* `accounts` all accounts associated with this wallet.
+See below
 * `status` active or deleted
 * `profile` a JSON object with any attributes describing the wallet or the wallet owner e.g. age range, workplace, etc
 * `bonus-credit` amount of tokens available to spend on bonus.